 1787 Chateau Margaux – $1,000 a bottle / $12,000 annually

 Wayne is known to live a fairly healthy life and is a fan of drinking ginger ale while his guests drink the best vintages in the Wayne Manor cellar so he can keep his wits about it.
 In Batman v Superman he is seen drinking Chateau Margaux and considering his taste for the finer things in life, there’s no doubt Wayne would be enjoying one of the more rare vintages, such as the 1787 Chateau Margaux, priced at around $225,000.
 That’s a little pricey for the average bloke but you can pick up a 2007 Chateau Margaux from Dan Murphy’s for $1000, which is their cheapest bottle of the French wine available.

 In The Dark Knight Rises, Christian Bale’s Bruce Wayne wears a Jaeger-LeCoultre Reverso that retails for around $15,000, which is quite cheap when you take into consideration what Affleck’s Wayne wears in Batman v Superman.
 Affleck’s Breguet 7047PT Tradition Fusee Tourbillon goes for almost $200k and is a sophisticated timepiece with a case crafted in platinum.
 The watch includes a black leather strap with an exposed glass face showing the inner workings of the watch.

 Grand Total: $3,220,500 per year

-No matter whether you're the CEO of a Fortune 500 company or a famous Hollywood actor like The Rock, there's almost no chance you could afford to live like Bruce Wayne.
-Wayne's wealth is something the majority of us will never attain and I'm ok with that, because the guy spends his free time chasing criminals through sewers instead of drinking Pol Roger on a yacht in the south of France like he could be.
+No matter whether you’re the CEO of a Fortune 500 company or a famous Hollywood actor like The Rock, there’s almost no chance you could afford the Bruce Wayne Gotham lifestyle.
+Wayne’s wealth is something the majority of us will never attain and I’m OK with that – because the guy spends his free time chasing criminals through sewers instead of drinking Pol Roger on a yacht in the south of France like he could be.